 We’ll begin the EVA journey for healthcare providers by abstracting from the myriad of accounting adjustments that can be made to estimate EVA and instead look at how to estimate “basic” economic profit in both For Profit (the traditional realm for EVA application) and Not-for-Profit settings.
 The financial goal here is twofold: (1) to illustrate the key ingredients of economic profit for healthcare providers without getting tangled up in a web of accounting adjustments and, (2) to illustrate the advantage of using economic profit over traditional accounting profit measures such as operating margins and net income.

-Grant, James, "A Primer on EVA for Healthcare Providers" (2006).
+Grant, James L., "A Primer on EVA for Healthcare Providers" (2006).
 Financial Services Forum Publications.
 Paper 18.